awsdocs/amazon-ec2-user-guide/doc_source/WSL.md

 Install the WSL and a Linux distribution using the instructions in the [Windows 10 Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10)\.
 The example in the instructions installs the Ubuntu distribution of Linux, but you can install any distribution\.
 You are prompted to restart your computer for the changes to take effect\.

 **Copy the private key from Windows to WSL**
 In a WSL terminal window, copy the `.pem` file \(for the key pair that you specified when you launched the instance\) from Windows to WSL\.
 Note the fully\-qualified path to the `.pem` file on WSL to use when connecting to your instance\.
-For information about how to specify the path to your Windows hard drive, see [How do I access my C drive?](https://docs.microsoft.com/en-us/windows/wsl/faq#how-do-i-access-my-c-drive)
+For information about how to specify the path to your Windows hard drive, see [How do I access my C drive?](https://docs.microsoft.com/en-us/windows/wsl/faq#how-do-i-access-my-c-drive) For more information about key pairs and Windows instances, see [Amazon EC2 key pairs and Windows instances](https://docs.aws.amazon.com/c2-key-pairs)\.

 ```
 cp /mnt/<Windows drive letter>/path/my-key-pair.pem ~/WSL-path/my-key-pair.pem